-Please keep in mind: Chromecast only works with networks which allow device to device communication.
+Please remember: Chromecast only works with networks which allow device to device communication.
 If the router/network on which you’re attempting to set up Chromecast has AP or client isolation enabled (typical of hotel rooms, school networks, corporate environments), you will not be able to set up your Chromecast device properly.
 You will need to disable AP or client isolation on your router in order to set up Chromecast.
 If you need assistance disabling AP or client isolation on your router, please contact your router manufacturer.

 During setup, you have the ability to ‘name’ your Chromecast in order to distinguish it from others, for example 'Lulu’s Chromecast' or 'Living Room'.
 You can also rename your Chromecast at a later time from the Chromecast setup app.